Indiana Protective Order Attorney

 Protective Orders Related to Criminal Allegations

 Protective orders are sought for many reasons, one of which is to be protected from sex offenses.
-A sex offense means one of the following crimes under Indiana Code chapter 35-42-4:- Rape
+A sex offense means one of the following crimes under Indiana Code chapter 35-42-4:

 - Vicarious sexual gratification (performing sexual conduct in the presence of a minor)